d5andy/dice-game/README.md

 Improvements
 ------------

-* Pull more random numbers than required for each game - to protect against outages of the random number server
+* Pull more random numbers than required for each game -
-* Resolve the problem with `RollOutcomeTest`
+    * to protect against outages of the random number server
+    * to improve performance
+* Consider using a logging framework (for random number service errors)